-The Office of Worship or Liturgy is at the service of all persons living in the Diocese of Trenton.
+The Office of Worship and Liturgy is at the service of all persons living in the Diocese of Trenton.
 We support our bishop, the chief liturgist of the diocese, in his efforts to teach the Gospel of Jesus, especially through the celebrations of the Eucharist.
 We supplement this service with on-going materials for all, as they prepare to celebrate Mass, the Sacraments and other rites with “full conscious and active participation.”
 (Constitution on the Sacred Liturgy #14)

 We maintain close contact with the teachings of the Holy Father in Rome and with the documents of our own United States Conference of Catholic Bishops (USCCB).
 It is our role to make it possible for all to understand easily, the “what’s”, “why’s”, “how’s” and “when’s” of the elements in our daily and weekly worship of God.